coderefinery/social-coding/talk.md

 ## Software citation

+- Do you cite software that you use?
+How?
+- If I wanted to cite your code/scripts, what would I need to do?

+---

+## Software citation

 - Get a [DOI](https://en.wikipedia.org/wiki/Digital_object_identifier) using [Zenodo](https://zenodo.org).
 - Open source license can't demand citation, but it is required by science ethics anyway.
 - Make it as easy as possible!
 Clearly say what you want cited.